 If you visit between 6am and 7am, you should be able to get up to the Moraine Lake Parking lot before the road closes.
 In previous years we’ve been here around 7 and have had plenty of parking, but this year we visited just before 7 (week of July 1-7) and the parking area was already full, so be warned.
 This obviously varies week by week but 6-7am should be a safe bet.

+Note, the parking lot may be full well before 6am, meaning you may miss sunrise even if you get there before 7am.
 If you visit during mid-summer, sunrise is much earlier than 7am anyway, so if you’re a photographer that’s probably not an issue.

 After sunrise, most of the photographers start to clear out, so you’ll probably have a few more options if you find that sweet spot after sunrise and before the road closes.
 If you’re a little late you can hang around and wait for a parking spot (as long as a Parks Canada employee doesn’t shoo you away).

 Note: Do not park illegally at the Moraine Lake Parking lot.
 Your vehicle will be towed, leaving you stranded at Moraine Lake with a hefty $800 fine!

 The other great time to head up to the lake is in the evening!

 Parks employees generally call it a day around 6pm (from our experience), and you start to get a lot more freedom to head up the road.
 Most tourists have already visited by this point so you should have no problem finding a parking spot.
 I seriously recommend coming at this point in the day anyway (rather than midday) because the lighting is way softer for your photos!

 During peak season I would recommend going even later – towards 7pm just to make sure you definitely can get in.
 The days are long and you’ll still easily be there during daylight.

 Fitting Moraine into the rest of your trip:

 So now it becomes a question of fitting Moraine Lake into the rest of the trip: